falkr/ttm4115/pages/prep-interactions.md

 Let's have a closer look at the semantics of sequence diagrams, that is, what they mean in detail.
-We do this by looking at the detailed events that happen as part of an interaction. understanding in which order they are supposed to happen, means to understand what the interaction really means.
+We do this by looking at the detailed events that happen as part of an interaction.
+Understanding in which order they are supposed to happen, means to understand what the interaction really means.